 Special Education Conflict Resolution: Mediation and Due Process

-Individual states may have additional mandates and laws that differ from IDEA.
-Always confirm your state’s mandates and law with your State Department of Education.
+Before we begin discussing the options for special education conflict resolution, please note: Individual states may have additional mandates and laws that differ from IDEA.
+For this reason, always confirm your state’s mandates and law with your State Department of Education.

 - Both the parents and school district must voluntarily participate in mediation.